Computation and Concurrency: Concurrency and Pomsetcs

-\begin{theorem}[Series-communication-parallel to series-parallel] A series-communication-parallel pomsetc $U$ can be translated into a series-parallel pomset $U'$ if all the communications are all synchronous, i.e., for all $u_i\leq^{c} u_j$ in $U$, $u_i,u_j$ can merge into a single $\rho(u_i,u_j)$ in $U'$. \end{theorem}
+\begin{theorem}[Series-communication-parallelism to series-parallelism] A series-communication-parallel pomsetc $U$ can be translated into a series-parallel pomset $U'$ if all the communications are all synchronous, i.e., for all $u_i\leq^{c} u_j$ in $U$, $u_i,u_j$ can merge into a single $\rho(u_i,u_j)$ in $U'$, where $\rho(u_i,u_j)$ is the communication function between $u_i$ and $u_j$. \end{theorem}

-\begin{definition}[Subsumption] Let $U=[\mathbf{u}]$ and $V=[\mathbf{v}]$, $U$ is subsumed by $V$, denoted $U\sqsubseteq V$, if there exists a labelled poset isomorphism from $\mathbf{v}$ to $\mathbf{u}$ that is also a bijection. \end{definition}
+\begin{definition}[Subsumption] Let $U=[\mathbf{u}]\in\mathsf{Pomc}$ and $V=[\mathbf{v}]\in\mathsf{Pomc}$, $U$ is subsumed by $V$, denoted $U\sqsubseteq V$, if there exists a labelled poset isomorphism from $\mathbf{v}$ to $\mathbf{u}$ that is also a bijection. \end{definition}

+The following conclusions are natural extensions from $\mathsf{Pom}$ to $\mathsf{Pomc}$, the new cases are concurrency composition $\between$ and communication composition $\mid$ and can be proven similarly to the case of parallel composition $\parallel$.

-\begin{lemma} Let $U,V\in\textsf{Pomc}$ with $U\sqsubseteq V$ or $V\sqsubseteq U$.
+\begin{lemma} Let $U,V\in\mathsf{Pomc}$ with $U\sqsubseteq V$ or $V\sqsubseteq U$.
 If $U$ is empty, then $U=V$; if $U=a$ for some $a\in\Sigma$, then $V=a$. \end{lemma}

-\begin{lemma}[Separation] Let $U,V\in\textsf{Pomc}$ with $U\sqsubseteq V$.
+\begin{lemma}[Separation] Let $U,V\in\mathsf{Pomc}$ with $U\sqsubseteq V$.

 \begin{enumerate} \item If $V=V_0\cdot V_1$, then $U=U_0\cdot U_1$ such that $U_0\sqsubseteq V_0$ and $U_1\sqsubseteq V_1$. \item If $U=U_0\parallel U_1$, then $V=V_0\parallel V_1$ such that $U_0\sqsubseteq V_0$ and $U_1\sqsubseteq V_1$. \item If $U=U_0\mid U_1$, then $V=V_0\mid V_1$ such that $U_0\sqsubseteq V_0$ and $U_1\sqsubseteq V_1$. \item If $U=U_0\between U_1$, then $V=V_0\between V_1$ such that $U_0\sqsubseteq V_0$ and $U_1\sqsubseteq V_1$. \end{enumerate} \end{lemma}